This Health Insurance 101 guide will walk you through all the basic healthcare processes, words, and facts that you need to know.

 When to Buy Health Insurance

-If you’re not covered by an employer and you’re an individual or a family looking to enroll in a new health insurance policy, then you’re limited to enrollment during Open Enrollment Period (OEP).
-For coverage in 2018, the Open Enrollment Period is from November 1, 2017 to December 15, 2017.
+If you’re not covered by an employer, and you’re an individual or a family looking to enroll in a new health insurance policy, then you’re limited to enrollment during Open Enrollment Period (OEP).
+The next Open Enrollment Period will be from November 1, through January 15.
+Some states may extend this period.

-If you don’t buy health insurance during OEP, you aren’t necessarily out of luck.
+If you don’t buy health insurance during the OEP, you aren’t necessarily out of luck.
 There are certain life events that trigger a Special Enrollment Period (SEP), allowing individuals to enroll in a healthcare plan outside of the normal enrollment period.
 These circumstances are known as “qualifying life events”.
-A summary of what qualifies you for SEP can be found below: